-SA Praft Masterplan Objective Summary of SA Indicator Predicted Cumulative Effects Justification for assessment Baseline Nature of Effect (quantify Assumptions made Short Medium Long noting: Situation where possible) Term (less than 1 year) Term (1-5 years) Term (5 years or more) Likelihood/certainty of effect occurring (High/Medium/Low) Geographical scale of effect Whether temporary or permanent Recommendation(s) for mitigation/improve ment SA1 Underused/der elict land with poor security can be used for anti-social activities.
-82.2% of Leek households Number of environmental enhancement schemes implemented/Amount spent on improvement schemes Major positive effect: Improvement of the physical environment including upgrading of public realm.
+SA Leek To wn Centre Masterplan Objective Summary of SA Indicator Predicted Cumulative Effects Justification for assessment Baseline Situation Nature of Effect (quantify where possible) Assumptions made Short Term (less than 1 year) Medium Term (1-5 years) Long Term (5 years or more) noting: Likelihood/certainty of effect occurring (High/Medium/Low) Geographical scale of effect Whether temporary or permanent Recommendation(s) for mitigation/improve ment SA1 Underused/der elict land with poor security can be used for anti-social activities.
+82.2% of Leek households have access to a Number of environmental enhancement schemes implemented/Amount spent on improvement schemes Major positive effect: Improvement of the physical environment including upgrading of public realm.
 Re-use of derelict land.
 Creation of green infrastructure in the town.
 Strong landscaping in place, as part of new developments and/or through developer contributions, to mitigate the visual impact of developments.
-Upgrading of public realm as part of the + ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: None
+Upgrading of public realm as part of the Masterplan. + ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: None